 They have to other branches – one at Syntagma Square and one at Monastiraki Square.

-Not all Greek people have a great command of the English language, but most speak it pretty well, especially the younger folks.
-However, you have to get used to the accent, which for some visitors is not that easy.
+Not all Greek people have a great command of the English language.
+However, most speak it pretty well, especially the younger folks.

 You know that Greek is written in Greek letters, right?
-While most relevant signs are also written in Latin letters, I did come across some stuff that was exclusively in Greek.
-Therefore, it doesn’t hurt to familiarize yourself at least with the greek capital letters – and, of course, a translator app will save you.
+Fortunately, most relevant signs are also in Latin letters.
+Nevertheless, I did come across some stuff that was exclusively in Greek.
+Therefore, it doesn’t hurt to familiarize yourself at least with the greek capital letters.
+And, of course, a translator app will save you.

-However, it is a friendly gesture and appreciated by everyone when you are able to say good day – kalimera, good afternoon – kalispera, hello – yassas, thank you – efcharisto, and please respectively you’re welcome – parakalo.
-Fun fact: Ne means yes, although it sounds like a casual no; no would be ochi (pronounded rather like ohi, by no means like oshi).
+However, it is a friendly gesture and everyone will appreciate it when you are able to say good day – kalimera, good afternoon – kalispera, hello – yassas, thank you – efcharisto, and please respectively you’re welcome – parakalo.
+Fun fact: Ne means yes, although it sounds like a casual no. No, however, would be ochi.
+By the way, it’s pronounced rather like ohi, by no means like oshi.

-In 1981, Greece was admitted to the European Union and installed the €uro as the national currency right on January 1, 2001 – sensitive subject.
+In 1981, Greece joined the European Union.
+On January 1, 2001, they installed the €uro as the national currency – sensitive subject.